Latin America Call to Action: English

 Rationale

-Each year, the world suffers 1.19 million preventable deaths and an estimated 50 million injuries from road crashes[1].
-Without serious action, road crashes will cause an estimated 12 million more deaths and 500 million more injuries in the current decade[2].
+The world suffers an estimated 1.19 million road traffic deaths (2021), corresponding to a rate of 15 road traffic deaths per 100,000 population.
+Without serious action, road crashes will cause an estimated 13–17 million more deaths and 500 million more injuries in the current decade.

 UN Member States have adopted a resolution 74/299 Improving Global Road Safety and the 2030 Agenda for Sustainable Development (target 3.6) and are therefore mandated to reduce road deaths and injuries by 50% by 2030.
 We know what works to achieve this target: the actions needed are set out in the Global Plan for the Decade of Action for Road Safety 2021–2030.